What is Cocaine?

 Someone who is high on cocaine typically experiences that high for about 15 to 30 minutes.
 Telltale signs of a cocaine high include dilated pupils, a racing heart rate and intense stimulation.

-The user may exhibit signs of extreme joy, fast-paced and endless chattering and a massive burst of energy.
-Instead of joy, the user can also end up restless, irritable or full of anxiety.
+The user may exhibit signs of elation, fast-paced and endless chattering and a massive burst of energy.
+By contrast, the user could alternatively end up restless, irritable or full of anxiety.
 Blood pressure and body temperature also rise during a high.

 Because the high does not last all that long, the user may hide out to refuel in a secluded location.
 When the high does start to wear off, the person can become fatigued, depressed and zapped of energy and mental clarity.